Blendify/blender-manual/blender_docs/manual/addons/lighting/sun_position.rst

 """"""""

-The `analemma <https://en.wikipedia.org/wiki/Analemma>`__ is a visualization of the position of the sun in the sky around the year for a given time of the day.
+The `analemma <https://en.wikipedia.org/wiki/Analemma>`__ is a visualization of the position of the Sun in the sky around the year for a given time of the day.
-In other words, it is like a time lapse picture of the sky over a year, with the sun appearing multiple times at the same time of the day.
+In other words, it is like a time lapse picture of the sky over a year, with the Sun appearing multiple times at the same time of the day.

 .. figure:: /images/addons_lighting_sun_position_bell_lab.jpg